-COVID-19 vaccination is effective at protecting you from getting sick.
-Based on what we know about COVID-19 vaccines, people who have been fully vaccinated can start safely doing many of the things Wisconsinites have missed during the pandemic, like gathering with friends and family.
-Being fully vaccinated does more than make you feel safe around friends, family, and neighbors.
+COVID-19 vaccines are safe and very effective at protecting you from severe illness, hospitalization, and death caused by COVID-19.
+Based on what we know about COVID-19 vaccines, people who have been fully vaccinated can start doing many of the things Wisconsinites have missed during the pandemic more safely, like gathering with friends and family.
+Being fully vaccinated does more than make you feel safer around friends, family, and neighbors.
 It means feeling less stress too, and knowing that you’ve done all you can to protect your health and the lives of all the people around you.

 Benefits of getting vaccinated

 There are many reasons to get the COVID-19 vaccine.

 - COVID-19 vaccination will help keep you from getting severely sick, being hospitalized, or dying from COVID-19.